panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 3.2 Private instance fields

-Encapsulation is an important concept that let's you hide the internal details of a class.
-The user of your class should depend only on public interface that the class provides, and don't try to dig into the implementation details of your class.
+Encapsulation is an important concept that lets you hide the internal details of a class.
+The user of your class should depend only on the public interface that the class provides, and don't try to dig into the implementation details of your class.

 Classes organized with encapsulation in mind are easier to update when some implementation details change.
-A good way to hide internal data of an object are the private fields.
+A good way to hide internal data of an object is through the private fields.

-Private fields in JavScript classes are introduced by [Class fields proposal](https://github.com/tc39/proposal-class-fields).
+Private fields in JavaScript classes are introduced by [Class fields proposal](https://github.com/tc39/proposal-class-fields).

 To make a field private, you have to prefix it with a special symbol `#`.
 For example: `#myField`.
 The prefix `#` must be kept every time you work with the field: declare it, read it, or modify it.